All Episodes

 And why is that?

-Because there is a stronghold of criminality amongst the politicians, and it's the same way.
+Because there is a stronghold of criminality amongst the politicians.

-I know this sounds totally political, but the Democratic Party in this uh country is the same way.
+I know this sounds totally political, but the Democratic Party in this country is the same way.

 They look at you as this way, not that way, and they want you to stay that way.

-And that's why I think when we look at individuals like Maria and what she did standing up down there, we have to look at them as warriors, and we have to stand behind them.
+And that's why I think when we look at individuals like Maria and what she did standing up down there, we have to look at them as warriors and we have to stand behind them.

 And I keep saying that about conservatives in this country.